-Hack Your Way to More Savings With the Fidelity® Rewards Visa Signature® Card
+How to Save More With the Fidelity® Rewards Visa Signature® Card

 Fidelity® Rewards Visa Signature® Card Offers the Best Cash Back Rate

-Arguably the best feature of this card is its cash-back structure.
+Arguably the most notable feature of this card is its cash-back feature.
 The Fidelity® Rewards Visa Signature® Card pays unlimited 2% cash back on all purchases, which is something that other cash rewards cards are hard-pressed to compete with.
 That means you’ll earn the same 2% back on groceries, gas, travel, or dining out, with no complicated bonus categories or spending caps to worry about.

 Cash-back is earned as reward points, with 2 points being the equivalent of $1 in net purchases.
 These points never expire, as long as your account remains open and in good standing.
 When you redeem these points by depositing them into a qualifying Fidelity account, they’re automatically converted to cash.